 Happy first day of fall!
 I love everything about fall and creating this fall bucket list garland just made me even more excited for all of the things I love about it!

 This summer with all of the craziness I feel like K didn’t quite get a chance to enjoy all of the perks that summer has to offer.
-Yes, we went to the pool a couple of times and enjoyed our fill of splash parks, but we didn’t go camping or pick strawberries or so many of the other things you can only do in the summer.
+Yes, we went to the pool a couple of times and enjoyed our fill of splash parks, but we didn’t go camping or pick strawberries or so many of the other summer bucket list ideas I’d planned on.
 Luckily K isn’t really old enough to know how much he missed out on, but I still feel bad about it because he shouldn’t miss out just because we’re busy.

 So for date night this weekend, Richie and I sat down and wrote our fall bucket list of all of the things that we want to do as a family this fall.
 Rather than just writing down the list and having it sit somewhere that no one sees, I decided to turn it into a fall decoration and hung it with my yarn candy corn and candy corn bottles to complete our fall mantel.